Yavapai Museum of Geology

 Download YOS2208Map (555kb JPG File)

-Photographs from the re-dedication ceremony are posted on this page.
-Historic photos may also be downloaded below.
+Photographs from the 2007 re-dedication ceremony are posted on this page.
+Historic photos from may also be downloaded above.
 Click on a photo number and a high resolution version will appear in a new window.
 (4x6 inches @ 300 dpi)

 The re-dedication ceremony took place outside the Yavapai Observation Station, located at Yavapai Point on the South Rim in Grand Canyon National Park.
 In addition to Park Superintendent Steve Martin, featured guest speakers included Lynn Scarlett, Assistant Deputy Secretary, Department of the Interior, and George H. Billingsley, Geologist, U.S. Geological Survey.